pupilfirst/wd101-scripts/05-how-to-use-canvas/01-first-steps-with-canvas/README.md

 > Highlight the line drawing code.

 Let's clean that up with by converting that line drawing part into a function.
-When we look at it, we can see that a function that does the same thing would need to take at least all of the properties that are changing between these five lines.
+When we look at it, we can see that a function that does the same thing would need to take at least all of the properties that are changing between these five blocks of code.
 Specifically, those are the X & Y co-ordinates for the starting point of the line, and the co-ordinates for the ending point of the line.

 I'm going to write a function that takes those values as an argument: